nicole01101101zke/Favourates-management-webpage/README.md

-# Professional-English
+# Favourates-management-webpage

-This repository includes two projects of Course Professional English in my sophomore year.
-One is to build a favorites management webpage, the other is to process Mushrooms data set using neural network.
+This repository is for my first project of Course Professional English in my sophomore year.
+I implement this with PHP and mySQL in the web development environment built by mamp.